CodesAway/BEXCodeCompare/README.md

 ![BEX Code Compare](https://codesaway.info/images/BEXCodeCompare.png)

 # BEX Code Compare
-BEX Code Compare is an Eclipse plugin, which uses Patience sort / Myers diff and some post diff processing to yield an enhanced code compare
+BEX Code Compare is a library and Eclipse plugin, which uses Patience sort / Myers diff and some post diff processing to yield an enhanced code compare

+The library has no dependency on Eclipse and can be used in commercial or private projects.

 ## Update site
 [codesaway.info/eclipse](https://codesaway.info/eclipse)